Flower Cake

 Color the last bowl a deep pink using more pink gel food coloring.
 Scoop the frosting into a small piping bag fitted with a coupler, seal the top, and set aside.

-Step 4: Decorate This Buttercream Flower Cake
+Step 4: Pipe the Flowers on This Flower Cake

 Substitutions & Swaps – Buttercream Flower Cake